NBPub/PiScreenLoop/README.md

 @reboot sleep 30; cd <path_to_directory> && python main.py
 ```

-URLs, API keys, and tokens are supplied to the scripts via `<path_to_directory>/.env`.
-This file is not provided in this repository.
+URLs, API keys, and tokens are supplied to the scripts via `<path_to_directory>/.env`, which I have not included.
-See [example.env](/example.env) to get an idea of how various API calls are performed.
-Links to the API services are also provided.
+Refer to [example.env](/example.env) to get an idea of how various API calls are performed and see documentation links to the API services.

 ----